5 Things to Know BEFORE Moving to Louisburg, NC

 Community

 Residents of Louisburg enjoy the relaxed character of the small town while having quick access to primary city resources.
 The town is only a 25-minute drive to Raleigh, a 40-minute drive to Durham, and a 50-minute drive to Chapel Hill.
-Within the community, residents have access to entertainment, recreation, shopping, dining, community events, and more!
+Within the community, residents have access to fun things to do, shopping, dining, and community events.

 The town of Louisburg has two specific Historic Districts in the city.
 The first District is known today as the "National Register District."
 This District was established in the late 1980s due to an inventory of structures to be listed in the National Register of Historic Places.
 A line was formed around the areas and facilities where the National Register Homes were located, thus becoming the National Register District.